Pet Insurance Methodology

 Pricing extrapolation and affordability ranking

-Using our isolated costs, we worked with AI assistance to extrapolate pricing across all factor combinations.
+Using our isolated costs, we worked with AI assistance to extrapolate pricing across all factor combinations to cover over 5 million pet insurance profiles.
 We maintained provider-specific extrapolations to accurately represent each company's coverage options.

 We ranked and scored each insurer for affordability within every combination, then aggregated those scores by factor profile.
 We adjusted base profiles for each factor being rated, such as a specific state or pet type.